CeonJones/audio-delay-plugin/README.md

-# DelayMan
+# DelayMan: Advanced Audio Delay Plugin
 DelayMan is an audio delay plugin created using JUCE framework in C++.
-Offering musicians, producers, and sound engineers a tool for creating simple delay effects and enhancing creative audio productions.
-Super intiutive and easily navigable interface that integrates will any DAW of your choice.
-DelayMan offers precise control over delay parameters, resulting in immersive soundscapes and sonic textures.
+Designed specifically for musicians, producers, and sound engineers, it is a tool for creating simple to advanced delay effects and enhancing creative audio productions.
+With a super intuitive and user-friendly interface DelayMan integrates with any DAW of your choice.
+Experience precise control over delay parameters, resulting in immersive soundscapes and sonic textures, crucial for any audio professionals arsenal.